aatishnn/astroact/README.md

 To be sure, check `face detection samples` bundled with OpenCV.

 ## Running
   1. Connect Leap Motion Device(optional)
   2. Run app.py via `python2 app.py` or `python app.py`

 ### Running without face detection
-TO run the program without face detection, do `python2 app.py nofacedetect`.
+To run the program without face detection, do `python2 app.py nofacedetect`.
 Following controls are available if face detection is disabled:
   1. Mouse cursor can move the viewport
   2. `+` and `-` can change zoom levels